90max/BrianCathcart/_posts/2015-04-28-Grosvenor-blog.md

 For many years the role of 44 Grosvenor Square in these historic events was celebrated in the presence of a pub called The Waterloo Despatch in the mews behind.
 That has long gone, and so, sadly, has number 44 itself.
 The building still stood in 1965, when the 150th anniversary of its famous moment was marked, but by then it was the last private residence in the whole square, and three years later it was demolished.

 Today the site is occupied by the Millennium Mayfair Hotel, but the history of the location is not quite forgotten.
 Inside, there is a function room called the Waterloo Room, decked with appropriate art including paintings of both Wellington and Napoleon.
 The building’s role will be marked this June in the activities of the New Waterloo Dispatch.
-You can read about that here: http://www.nam.ac.uk/waterloo200/about/the-new-waterloo-dispatch-2015/
+You can read about that here: <a href='http://www.nam.ac.uk/waterloo200/about/the-new-waterloo-dispatch-2015/'>http://www.nam.ac.uk/waterloo200/about/the-new-waterloo-dispatch-2015/</a>